hannseman/homebridge-mi-hygrothermograph/README.md

 On MacOS `hcitool` can't be used since MacOS does not provide a way to read the MAC-address of a BLE device.
 Instead MacOS assigns a device unique identifier for each BLE device in the format of `5C61F8CE-9F0B-4371-B996-5C9AE0E0D14B`.
 This identifier can be found using MacOS tools like [Bluetooth Explorer](https://developer.apple.com/bluetooth/).
+One can also run Homebridge with debug-mode enabled by using `homebridge -D` and then watch the logs for the string "Discovered peripheral" and fetch the value under `Id`.
 Use this identifier as `address` in the configuration file.

 ### Timeout